JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

 .. code:: bash

-   module load jedi/intel17-impi
+   module load jedi/intel19-impi
    ecbuild -DMPIEXEC_EXECUTABLE=/usr/bin/srun -DMPIEXEC_NUMPROC_FLAG="-n" <path-to-bundle>
    make -j4

-As is standard JEDI practice, :code:`fckit` is not included in the :code:`jedi/intel17-impi` module and should be built within the bundle.
+As is standard JEDI practice, :code:`fckit` is not included in the :code:`jedi/intel19-impi` module and should be built within the bundle.
 Note also that you have to tell ecbuild to use :code:`srun` as its mpi executable, as shown above.

+There is also a :code:`jedi/intel17-impi` available but we've noticed performance issues with this so it is recommended that you use the intel 19 module as shown above.
+The intel17 module will be not be maintained after March, 2020.

 To run parallel jobs, you'll need to create a batch script (a file).
 For example, to run ctest you can create a file similar to this (call it what you wish: for example ``ctest-ufo.sh``):